doecode/server/src/main/java/gov/osti/services/Metadata.md

 `GET /doecodeapi/services/metadata/{codeId}`

 Retrieve the metadata by its *{codeId}* value.
 Values returned as single JSON Objects.
 See [metadata example below](#json_example) for metadata JSON format.
-Optionally, you may specify the query path parameter "format=yaml" to retrieve this information in YAML format.
+Optionally, you may specify the query path parameter "format" to retrieve this information in either YAML ("yaml") or XML ("xml") format.
 JSON is the default output format.
-Requesting user must be either the owner of the record or a site administrator.
+Authenticated user must be either the owner of the record or a site administrator.

 > Request:
 > ```html